Dogrobes provides an insight into a highly trained dog unit that helps search for those in peril in the mountains, coastline or in towns and cities.

 What are the types of situation you may be called out to help?

 We are called out for many different scenarios, for missing people from hill walkers to vulnerable persons including older people with dementia and children.

 Dogs help by being able to cover large areas quickly in any weather day or night.
 Dogs can also access difficult terrain better than their human handlers.

 A single dog can do the work of many searchers, finding people who can’t be seen by the human eye, and covering a wider area.
 The dogs are trained to travel in helicopters and are winched in and out if need be.

 Mountain rescue is a labour-intensive activity and the use of dogs can free up Mountain Rescue team members for other tasks.

 When do the handlers use Dogrobes for their dogs and why?

 After a wet or snowy day in the mountains it is so easy and convenient just to pop on a dog robe and get the dog in the car for the drive home.
 Or after a wet walk at home pop on the dog robe and let the dog in.
 The dog robe also helps the dog warm up more quickly if it has been chilly out as well.

 Any reaction from the dogs when they’ve got their Dogrobes on after a hard day?

-Ha ha!
-My collie looks to get his on if he’s wet - and then getting it off is another matter!
+Haha!
+My collie looks happy to get his on when he’s wet - getting it off is another matter!